anupambera/GDriveTreeView/README.md

 # GDriveTreeView
-This Google Scripts will generate a Google Drive Tree with all the files and folders.
+This Google Script will generate a Google Drive Tree with all the files and folders.

 First open a script editor in your google drive.
 If you are doing first time then follow the link https://developers.google.com/apps-script/overview#your_first_script.